signaldatascience/R-curriculum/src/week2/day1/self-assessment.md

 * Make a *single* dataframe with both your Monte Carlo-simulated results *and* your direct calculation of the theoretical result.

 	* Make a single graph with (1) a scatterplot of the Monte Carlo-simulated results and (2) a smooth line connecting the points corresponding to the theoretical values.
+This should just basically be both of your previous graphs plotted at the same time.

 Part 2: Data Analysis
 ---------------------